For Individuals and Most Small Businesses

 For electronic bank payments, however, bank account information is stored for a much shorter period of time, if at all.
 For businesses who file monthly and quarterly sales tax returns, the Department keeps bank information on file only until the next tax return is filed, as a courtesy to the taxpayer.
 For everyone else, the bank account information is deleted right after the Department processes the one-time payment.
 The Department also uses sophisticated computer software to protect taxpayers' information when they make an electronic bank payment.

-The Department of Revenue currently accepts MasterCard, American Express and Discover.
-A 2.49% fee will be added to your payment.
+The Department of Revenue currently accepts MasterCard, American Express, Visa and Discover.
+A 2.49% service fee will be added to your payment.

 For Larger Taxpayers